 Pre 1980 Cascade Toboggans used flexible tubing as a form material in the nose and tail sections.
 Depending upon use, the tail section of a toboggan may experience cracking around these areas.
 Depending upon the severity of damage, this can be a repairable condition – Use common sense and apply the Rule of Thumb.
 Repairing a 20 plus year old toboggan may not be your best move from a liability standpoint.

 Check to see where the chain falls on the sled bottom.
 If it is too long or too short modify it by adding or subtracting quick links.
 Ensure that the Chain Brake Guards are still in place and in good condition.
 Replace if necessary.
 If the chain brake has created excessive wear on the toboggan bottom or sides, repair the damage and install a Bow Guard.

 Check for fray where the rope goes through the sled shell and repair or replace rope if necessary.
 Ensure length is appropriate to the demands of the area.
 It is usually 18" to 24 feet in length.

 HANDLES (or Traces)

 Check the handle attachment ends for cracks or other excessive wear or stress.
 Use common sense here.
-If the end of the handle that bolts to the toboggan is excessively worn, cracked, split or otherwise damaged - Replace the handles.
+If the end of the handle that bolts to the toboggan is excessively worn, cracked, split or otherwise damaged – Replace the handles.
 If the handles have been bent from excessive downward pressure or from incidental damage, they may in some cases be straightened and restored to duty without hazard.
-Rule of thumb, if you wonder if it will be OK, it probably won't be!
+The standard height of Model 100 handles is approximately 38” to 40” from the top of the curve of the handle to the ground.
+Rule of thumb, if you wonder if it will be OK, it probably won’t be!

 FINS (or Skags or Runners)